kubernetes-csi/docs/book/src/volume-cloning.md

 A Clone is defined as a duplicate of an existing Kubernetes Volume.
 For more information on cloning in Kubernetes see the concepts doc for [Volume Cloning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-cloning).
 A storage provider that allows volume cloning as a create feature, may choose to implement volume cloning via a control-plan CSI RPC call.

-For details regarding the kuberentes API for volume cloning, please see [kubernetes concepts](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/).
+For details regarding the kubernetes API for volume cloning, please see [kubernetes concepts](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/).

 ## Implementing Volume cloning functionality